remult/remult/docs/docs/entity-relations.md

 ### Understanding Entity Relations in Remult

 In Remult, entity relations play a useful role in modeling and navigating the complex relationships that exist within your data.
 To illustrate this concept, we will use two primary entities: `Customer` and `Order`.
-These entities will serve as the foundation for discussing various types of relations and how to define and work with them in your Remult application.
+These entities will serve as the foundation for discussing various types of relations and how to define and work with them .

 To experiment with these entities online, you can access the following CodeSandbox link, which is preconfigured with these two entities and a postgres database: